MacBook keyboard and trackpad not working? Try these troubleshooting tips

 This method will require you to have Time Machine set up to backup data to a storage device.
 We’ve written an article on how to do that here.

-- Select Restore From Time Machine Backup.
-This will restore your Mac back to 24 hours previous.
+Once booted, select Restore From Time Machine Backup.
+This will restore your Mac to 24 hours previous.

-Each of these fixes have worked for one or more MacBook users, so it’s worth trying each one until you find the solution.
-Once you’ve found a fix, use CleanMyMac regularly to maintain your system and prevent junk files affecting keyboard and trackpad performance.
+Each of these fixes has worked for one or more MacBook users, so it’s worth trying each one until you find the solution.
+Once you’ve found a fix, use CleanMyMac X regularly to maintain your system and prevent junk files from affecting keyboard and trackpad performance.

 If the unthinkable happens and you’re still experiencing issues, you might need to contact Apple Support or visit an authorized service provider for repairs — but hopefully, that’s not the case.